 So in this article, I am gonna discuss how to compile Android OmniROM on Gentoo and at the same time, how to make kernel customizations.

 I was already prepared to do cross-compiling by setting my ARCH, SUBARCH and CROSS_COMPILE env variables when I figure out that there is a cooler way of doing that.
 A set of scripts are provided by Android.
-On top of that, OmniROM has now a, now deprecated, page on how to set up your compile environment at the old OmniROM documentation page.
-Given that I am building an Android 5 image for a device with almost 6 years of life, that is not gonna be a problem.
+On top of that, OmniROM has a, now deprecated, page on how to set up your compile environment at the old OmniROM documentation page.
+Given that I am building an Android 5 image for a device with almost 6 years of life, documentation deprecation is not gonna be a problem.

 To compile the OmniROM for your device, you need to have the right version of Java.
 Refer to the Android requirements page for more information.
 In my case, for Lollipop, I needed Java 7.

 Unfortunately, Gentoo dropped the support for Java 7 in December 2017.
 Suffice to say, there was no overlay with a working Java 7 ebuild.
 Bubba has an ebuild for the binary version of icedtea, but it did not work for me.
-I ended up creating a small local overlay and copying the original ebuild (along with the files) for icedtea-bin-18.104.22.168 from the Gentoo repository.
+I ended up creating a small local overlay and copying the original ebuild (along with the files) for icedtea-bin-188.8.131.52 from the Gentoo repository.